 Health Permit Exemption

-If your planned business includes the incidental sale of commercially packaged, non-hazardous foods, you may be exempt from obtaining a health permit, provided your business meets the criteria established under NAC 446.042 listed below:
+If your business plan includes the incidental sale of commercially packaged, non-potentially hazardous foods, you may be exempt from obtaining a health permit.

-For a food establishment to be exempted pursuant to the provisions of NRS 446.870 it must:
+- For a food establishment to be exempted pursuant to the provisions of NAC 446.042, it must:

-- Provide restroom facilities for its employees that meet the requirements of NAC 446.445.
+- Provide restroom facilities for its employees that meet the requirements of this chapter.

 - Not serve, sell, give away, display or store potentially hazardous food (time/temperature control for safety food).

 - Store all food to be sold or offered for sale within the establishment.